Shicheng-Liu/ardrone_PSU/control a physical drone/indigo/README.md

 ROS indigo to control
 ====================================
-Here, we can use ROS to do lots of fancy stuff.
+Here, we can use ROS indigo to control your ardrone.
 <br>
 I will put several projects in sequence.
 Please, follow the order.
 <br>